fbpx

 Can you guess what country that is?

 In another piece, the Times “revealed” that Israel has a “secret operation” to win the Eurovision song contest; as Podhoretz notes, without any evidence that “anything untoward” happened.
-Evidently, the key fact is that Israel takes the contest very seriously and invests time and money to improve its chances.
+Evidently, the incriminating fact is that Israel takes the contest very seriously and invests time and money to improve its chances.
 Aha, conspiracy!
 Secret operation!

-Kristoff’s piece alone provides the extraordinary evidence.
+Kristof’s piece alone provides the extraordinary evidence.

 Did you enjoy this article?